 If you are recording your voice, you NEED a pop filter/screen to reduce the p-pops that are inevitable in human speech.
 Large diaphragm condenser mics are extremely sensitive to the little blasts of air that hit them when we say the letter "P" (or other plosive sounds).

 The result in the recorded audio is little low-frequency splat type of sound.
 A pop filter set up between your lips and the mic will reduce or even eliminate p-pops.
 One good example is the Auray Pop Filter.
 They cost about $23.

 You don't need one.
 Yeah, I know.
-The popular image of recording studios of show big mixing boards with lots of impressive knobs and sliders.
+The popular images of recording studios usually show big mixing boards with lots of impressive knobs and sliders.
 But for a computer based home recording studio, you do all your mixing in the computer.

 Trying to route things through a mixer can really confuse things.
 Notice that neither of our home studio configurations include a mixer.
 The quality of mic preamps on a typical mixer are usually not good for recording.

 One exception to what I'm saying about mixers in home studios is the MIDI control surface unit.
 These units are designed to give you physical control over your software mixer.
 Folks doing mainly voice-over work would probably not need one.
 Musicians who prefer using their hands to move sliders and knobs rather than a mouse are typically the ones who like to use control surfaces.
 One example is the Mackie Control Universal Pro - Expandable Control Surface.

 That's pretty much it for basic accessories!
 Let's review the basic home recording studio set-up options configurations.